Engineering-Park/engineeringpark/README.md

-# Open systems Engineering Virtual Reality Web Application
+# Open Systems Engineering Virtual Reality
 Parcel of land in the Engineering Park district at Decentraland coordinates 69,49.